jf-tech/omniparser/doc/gettingstarted.md

 # Getting Started

-This page is a step-by-step introduction of how to write an omniparser schema (specifically tailor for the latest `"omni.2.1"` schema version) and how to ingest and transform inputs programmatically and by the CLI tool.
+This page is a step-by-step introduction of how to write an omniparser schema (specifically tailored to the latest `"omni.2.1"` schema version) and how to ingest and transform inputs programmatically and by the CLI tool.

 ## Prerequisites and Notes